— The Jacob Bromwell® Story —

 — Virtual —

-Jacob Bromwell® products have helped shape America for 200 years, and now you can take an exclusive tour of our manufacturing facilities in Indiana and Vermont.
-Although our factories are not open to the general public, this behind-the-scenes photo tour consists of an intimate viewing of our metal stamping factory in Indiana as well as our copper workshop in Vermont.
-You'll see first hand our workers stamping, bending, forming, plating, machining, organizing, packaging, shipping, and more.
+Jacob Bromwell® products have helped shape America for more than 200 years, and now you can take an exclusive tour of our manufacturing facilities.
+Although our factories are not open to the general public, we are pleased to offer a behind-the-scenes photo tour which consists of an intimate viewing of how our products are made.
+You'll see first hand our factory workers and skilled coppersmiths stamping, bending, forming, plating, machining, organizing, packaging, shipping, and more.

 American Heritage Collection™

 The American Heritage Collection™ by Jacob Bromwell® consists of some of the oldest kitchen and bakeware items in our product line, such as the Original Popcorn Popper and Classic Tin Cup.
-These items have been in continuous production for 200 years and are still made by our company today.
+These items have been in continuous production for more than 200 years and are still made exclusively by Jacob Bromwell®.

 Signature Copper Collection™

-The Signature Copper Collection™ by Jacob Bromwell® consists of a variety of handmade copper goods, such as the Old West Shot Glasses and Lexington Money Clip.
+The Signature Copper Collection™ by Jacob Bromwell® consists of a variety of handmade copper goods, such as the Great American Flask and Vermonter Flask.
 Built in limited quantity batches, each copper product we make tells a story and is made to be passed on to the next generation.

 — Did you know? —